PDF: Accessibility

-PDF files can be created specifically to be accessible for people with disabilities.
+PDF files can be created specifically to be accessible to people with disabilities.
 PDF file formats in use As of 2014 can include tags, text equivalents, captions, audio descriptions, and more.
 Some software can automatically produce tagged PDFs, but this feature is not always enabled by default.
-Leading screen readers, including JAWS, Window-Eyes, Hal, and Kurzweil 1000 and 3000 can read tagged PDF.
+Leading screen readers, including JAWS, Window-Eyes, Hal, and Kurzweil 1000 and 3000 can read tagged PDFs.
 Moreover, tagged PDFs can be re-flowed and magnified for readers with visual impairments.
 Adding tags to older PDFs and those that are generated from scanned documents can present some challenges.

 One of the significant challenges with PDF accessibility is that PDF documents have three distinct views, which, depending on the document's creation, can be inconsistent with each other.
 The three views are (i) the physical view, (ii) the tags view, and (iii) the content view.
 The physical view is displayed and printed (what most people consider a PDF document).
 The tags view is what screen readers and other assistive technologies use to deliver high-quality navigation and reading experience to users with disabilities.
 The content view is based on the physical order of objects within the PDF's content stream and may be displayed by software that does not fully support the tags' view, such as the Reflow feature in Adobe's Reader.

 PDF/UA, the International Standard for accessible PDF based on ISO 32000-1 was first published as ISO 14289–1 in 2012 and establishes normative language for accessible PDF technology.